 We must have walked about 8 Km this morning, all over hills, not bad going for 7 and 9 year olds, in Crocs.

 We’re working on them now, tomorrow they want to stay in Ella and walk again, but they’re not sure about the Adam’s Peak ascent in the dark.
 We’ll keep talking it up and see how it goes.
-It won’t be any fun if they’re dead set against the idea.
-We’ll stock up on chocolaty snacks ( bribery is good) and keep our fingers crossed!
+It won’t be any fun if they’re dead set against the idea but we’ll stock up on chocolaty snacks ( bribery is good) and keep our fingers crossed!
+Back to our Sri Lanka Family Travel Home Page